Share this article:

 • When issues arise, solutions are sought immediately.
 Rather no: 'yes but you didn't use the bike properly'.
 Then you know you're in trouble.

-It is useful to contact them beforehand and ask some specific questions.
-Send your stack, reach and other bike fitting measurements.
-See how they react.
-If there is no response or a vague response, without, for example, 'we have this size for you, or these options, etc' then look further.
+It is useful to contact them in advance and ask some specific questions.
+Send your stack, reach and other bike fitting sizes on it.
+See how they respond.
+If there is no response or a vague response, without, say, ‘we have this size for you then, or these options, etc’ don't be afraid to cancel your booking and look for another option.

 Bring your own saddle and pedals

-When renting a bike on location, two things are very important:
+When renting a bike on location, there are two things to think about:

 • Bring your own saddle